 c) Square: A square has four straight lines.
 All four lines are equal.

-d) Circle: A circle has zero straight lines.
+d) Circle: A circle has no straight lines.
 It is round in shape.

 FAQs on Geometric Shapes